Heisenberg and Drinfeld doubles of Uq(gl(1|1)) and Uq(osp(1|2)) super-algebras: Introduction

 \subsection{Outline of the paper}

-We want to give a self-contained account of $\mathbb{Z}_2$-graded Heisenberg and Drinfeld doubles, with both basis-independent and basis-dependent, i.e. more convenient for physicists, descriptions.
-It was our intention to provide a unified account which takes into account the grading, therefore the majority of the novel work lies in the introduction of the grading signs as well as the form of the exposition (however, the graded algebras considered as the examples as well as the proof of the isomorphism between handle algebra and Heisenberg double are also novel).

-In the Section \ref{chapter2} we first give the definition of Heisenberg double of a $\mathbb{Z}_2$-graded Hopf algebra $\cA$ as a smash product algebra stemming from a left Hopf algebra action.
+The paper begins with a self-contained summary of $\mathbb{Z}_2$-graded Heisenberg and Drinfeld doubles, with both basis-independent and basis-dependent, i.e. more convenient for physicists, descriptions.
+In the Section \ref{chapter2} we first re-call the definition of Heisenberg double of a $\mathbb{Z}_2$-graded Hopf algebra $\cA$ as a smash product algebra stemming from a left Hopf algebra action.
 Afterwards we provide a definition equivalent to the one above in a basis dependent way --- in order to do that, we choose a basis of graded Hopf algebra $\cA$ and a basis of a dual algebra $\cA^*$ which are dual to each other.
-We define the canonical element $S$ which satisfies the graded pentagon relation.
-Finally, we define the handle algebra appearing in the super generalisation \cite{AGPS1, AGPS2} of the combinatorial quantisation of Chern-Simons theories by Alekseev-Schomerus and prove that the graded Heisenberg double is isomorphic to the handle algebra and provide the proof of this statement.
-This proof was missing in the past literature concerning the non-graded combinatorial quantisation.
+We define the canonical element $W$ which satisfies the graded pentagon relation.
+Finally, we define the handle algebra appearing in the super generalisation \cite{AGPS1, AGPS2} of the combinatorial quantisation of Chern-Simons theories by Alekseev-Schomerus and prove that the graded Heisenberg double is isomorphic to the handle algebra and provide the exhaustive proof of this statement.
+This is a novel result, as the proof for non-graded algebras was also missing in the past literature concerning the non-graded combinatorial quantisation.

-To illustrate this construction, we focus only on the Hopf algebras which are either finite-dimensional or spanned by countably many basis elements, be it with the parameter $q$ being a root of unity or not.
-We consider several examples (the Borel half algebras of $U_q(sl(2))$, $U_q(osp(1|2))$ and $U_q(gl(1|1))$, as well as the full $U_q(gl(1|1))$), each one in its own subsection: we define appropriate bases and dual bases and obtain the (anti-)commutation relations of the Heisenberg doubles and $S$-matrices for each of them.